New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - This season, the Patriots are winless ATS when entering a game as a favorite of 7 points or more.

-- New England is 1-2 against the spread and 2-1 overall this season when the team records more than 24.2 points.
+- When New England puts up more than 24.2 points, it is 1-2 against the spread and 2-1 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Jets.